Last Updated on

 Taxpayers who qualify for the Fresh Start Program can request that the IRS withdraw their liens by filing the correct paperwork.

-First, you’ll need a Release of Federal Tax Lien form, which the IRS will send you after your debt is paid.
+First, you’ll need a Release of Federal Tax Lien form, which the IRS will send you after your back tax is paid.
 Next, find your Notice of Federal Tax Lien, the document notifying you that the lien was issued.
 Finally, you should mail these two forms to the IRS along with an Application for Withdrawal of Filed Form 668(Y).

 State that you’re requesting a withdrawal in the hopes of having the lien removed from your credit report.
 After the IRS has reviewed and approved your request, you’ll receive a Withdrawal of Filed Notice of Federal Tax Lien form.
 With this document in hand, you can start working on having the lien removed from your credit history.